Q. So what is this inspection about, really?

 Q. I’ve been insuring homes for 20 years and never had an inspection-why now?

-A. Well, we’re really sorry to hear that!
-We think our team is awesome, as well as helpful, knowledgeable, courteous, and advocates for our customers.
+A. While we cannot speak for other insurance companies, we think our team is awesome.
 Not only that, but we care enough about our customers to actually send someone by to say hello.
 We realize that this is certainly a different approach than you may be used to, and hope that you’ll come to appreciate the personal service that we offer with this type of program.

 Q. Is there a cost or fee for the inspection?